 Discovery Lab programs are designed with grade-level-specific science standards, so no more than two consecutive grade levels may be scheduled together for any one program.

-*Note: The process of aligning Discovery Lab & Tour content to the Next Generation Science Standards (NGSS) is underway.
+*Discovery Labs are currently being evaluated/revised to support the Next Generation Science Standards (NGSS).
 If you have any questions regarding the NGSS realignment process as it relates to Discovery Lab & Tours, please call the Seymour Center Youth Programs Department at (831) 459-3800.

 SPINES, SLIME & TUBE FEET (K)